 She later reprised her role as the bad girl with a conscience in Superman II, but her career went downhill after she received a Razzie nomination as worst actress for 1980’s Can’t Stop the Music.
 Her standing in Hollywood never recovered, and although she had a long career, it was mostly relegated to TV and cameos in such movies like 2000’s What Women Want.
-Perrine retired from acting in 2016, and although she struggles with Parkinson’s disease.
+Perrine retired from acting in 2016, and she struggles with Parkinson’s disease.
 She also underwent dental surgery in 2017 to restore her teeth after they became damaged due to the medications she has been taking for her illness.
 At 78 years old, she’s still going strong, and is the subject for an upcoming documentary called Valerie.

 Glenn Ford – Jonathan “Pa” Kent